akostrik/stage_telegram_python/README.md

 The user should have a web browser compatible with [ECMAScript 5](https://www.w3schools.com/js/js_es5.asp) (for example, Internet Explorer 8 and its previous versions are not compatible with ECMAScript 5).

 ## MongoDB Atlas configuration

-[MondoDB Atlas](https://www.mongodb.com/fr-fr/cloud/atlas/lp/try4) in a database MongoDB in the cloud.

 [Create a MongoDB account](https://cloud.mongodb.com/)